OpenSUTD/discovery-week-working-title/.github/ISSUE_TEMPLATE/session-proposal.md

 **Logistical details**

 Help us with the overall resourcing our events.
 This will give us cue as to how to budget for the event and if there are further constraints we must consider.
+Please provide us with your e-mail address so we can notify you once your event has been scheduled.